Dr Pepper Chocolate Cherry Brownies

 Whenever we host friends, here are a few things I like to do:

-• Make the Dr Pepper Chocolate Cherry Brownies in advance.
-The beauty in a recipe like this is it doesn’t have to be served straight out of the oven.
-I like to make them a few hours in advance and slice them just before guests arrive.
+• Make this cherry brownie recipe in advance.
+Since they doesn’t have to be served straight out of the oven, I like to make them a few hours in advance and slice them just before guests arrive.
 Serve on a platter (or your favorite game day plate) when the time is right.

 • Choose an easy dinner or appetizer recipe to share.
 Nobody wants to be stressing out in the kitchen while your team is on the TV, so give yourself a break and make something simple… or something that cooks up in advance.